 By far the most popular flavour is

-Iâm not mad on whisky but I really like this ice cream, all the alcohol is boiled out during pasteurization just leaving a cool-hot, spicy flavour.
-If youâre going for a few flavours, itâs Scotland, itâs sacreligious not to make Whisky the summit.
-Scotland, always on top, splat.
+Iâm not mad on whisky but I really like this ice cream, all the alcohol is boiled out during pasteurization leaving a cool-warm, smoky flavour; Lucy often ripples it with Rasberry which intermittently gives it a tart Zing!
+If youâre going for a few flavours, itâs Scotland, itâs sacrilegious not to make Whisky the summit.

-Overlangshaw ice cream is also available in the Dog house, a friendly dog themed pub, where they sell alcoholic biscuity Butterbeer.
+Over Langshaw ice cream is also available in the Dog house, a friendly dog themed pub, where they sell a properly alcoholic & biscuity Butterbeer.
 Fosters with a gloop of secret sauce.

 Visiting?
 Choose your Avatar so we know how to greet you.